The Ultimate Guide To The Best Car Emergency Kit

 - Gold winner of the Mother & Baby Awards in 2018 & 2020

 While it’s not technically part of your car safety kit, roadside assistance can be a valuable service.
 If you are a capable mechanic, then you might not feel it’s worth the money.
-However, for anyone who isn’t as handy, roadside assistance can save the day.
+For anyone who isn’t as handy, roadside assistance can save the day.

 How Do I Pack My Roadside Emergency Kit?